avdstaaij/gdpc/docs/source/overview/advanced-blocks.md

 ## Blocks in Minecraft

-Most Minecraft blocks are described fully by their namespaced ID, but some can have additional information attached to them.
+The previous overview pages have only used blocks that are described fully by their namespaced ID (e.g. `minecraft:stone`).
+However, some Minecraft blocks can have additional information attached to them.
 In general, a block consists of three components: